ErikUckert/js-animation-game/README.md

 - basic collision detection between player and obstacles and display a collision to the js console
 - simulate basic physics by making obstacles solid and let player move around them automaticaly instead of crossing them

-## How to run this game
-Just try it [online](https://erikuckert.github.io/js-animation-game/) or clone to your local drive and open the [index.html](index.html) with your webbrowser.

 ## Credits
 This game is based on the awesome work of [Frantisek Dvorak](https://www.youtube.com/@Frankslaboratory/featured).